 19. In Dubious Battle (2016)

-Directed by James Franco, the film stars an ensemble including Natt Wolff, Selena Gomez, Josh Hutcherson, Zach Braff, Ashley Greene, and Franco himself; joined by the veterans, Vincent D’Onofrio, Ed Harris, Bryan Cranston, Sam Shephard, and Robert Duvall.
-Despite negative reception, Franco’s subtle and captivating direction, as well as the collective of the excellent performances by the cast members makes ‘In Dubious Battle,’ as stated in its review by Variety, “scrupulous and watchable” cinematic work.
+Directed by James Franco, the film stars an ensemble including Natt Wolff, Selena Gomez, Josh Hutcherson, Zach Braff, Ashley Greene, and Franco himself; joined by the veterans Vincent D’Onofrio, Ed Harris, Bryan Cranston, Sam Shephard, and Robert Duvall.
+Despite negative reception, Franco’s subtle and captivating direction, as well as the collective of the excellent performances by the cast members, makes ‘In Dubious Battle’ watchable.

 Read More: Best Boarding School Movies of All Time